kaiwenho/662termproject/README.md

   `./ApplyDNorm.sh config/banner_NCBIDisease_UMLS2013AA_TEST.xml data/CTD_diseases.tsv output/simmatrix_NCBIDisease_e4.bin AB3P_DIR TEMP PubTator_cleaned_des.tsv PubTator_cleaned_des_out.txt`

 The returned file is called PubTator_cleaned_des_out.txt in the DNorm directory after the above command line finishing running.

+### Run OMOP ontology builder and evaluate statistics of CubNER and DNorm output on NCT database files
+To run omop_ontology_builder_with_stats_for_nlp.rmd, either download R version > 4.0 and run at the command line or load Rstudio and run the file following the instructions outlined Datasets.
+The script will build an concept normalization path using the OMOP datafiles and string match the output of CubNER and DNorm to structured vocabularies within OMOP.
+Next the script will print statistics for number of NCT trials without annotations that have been populated as a result of the CubNER and DNorm processing.
+Additionally, the script will show the number of new synonyms per NCT trial added as a result of the Cubner and DNorm processing.